orbitalchicken/Roadmap/New.md

 		Am testing on a lenovo w530.
 Bluetooth applet cant seem to pick any device.
 It will just display searching for devices and either provide an empty list or list devices i cannot setup.
 On 17.3 it worked like a charm
-		3c:00.0 Network controller: Qualcomm Atheros QCA6174 802.11ac Wireless Network Adapter (rev 32), "wireless unavailable" Fatal resolution problem with all 16.04 derivatives https://answers.launchpad.net/ubuntu/+question/292402 networking to a shared epson x322 printer, it is no longer necessary to install epsons driver, I found out it wont install so used ‘printer-driver-escpr’ in synaptic.
-		Lenovo Y700 no sound
+		3c:00.0 Network controller: Qualcomm Atheros QCA6174 802.11ac Wireless Network Adapter (rev 32), "wireless unavailable" Fatal resolution problem with all 16.04 derivatives https://answers.launchpad.net/ubuntu/+question/292402 Lenovo Y700 no sound
-	banshee: will not import media form folders causing hard locks (disable podcast plugin to fix this)
 	artwork:
 		Tray icons are black with mint-y themes.
 		Mint-Y themes Shade option is unavailable